 The rough green snake is a non-venomous snake with a long, slender, bright green body.
 It lives in leafy trees and shrubs in thickly vegetated areas throughout the Chesapeake Bay region.

-Rough green snakes feeds primarily on insects such as crickets, caterpillars and grasshoppers, though they will also eat snails, spiders and small frogs.
+Rough green snakes feed primarily on insects such as crickets, caterpillars and grasshoppers, though they will also eat snails, spiders and small frogs.
 They use their excellent vision to find and track down prey.

 When rough green snakes are within striking range of their prey, they assume spring-like curves with their body.
 They then straighten out their entire body at once, allowing the snake to propel its head toward the prey.

 Birds, larger snakes, domestic cats and even some large spiders prey upon rough green snakes.
 They do not bite and are relatively defenseless.
 However, they are well camouflaged in dense vegetation, where they hide from predators.